HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

   - The logic for grouping issues by deliverable will be consistent between GitHub insight reports and our custom-built reports.
 - **Negative outcomes**
   - We won't be able to filter for issues assigned to a given 30k deliverable within the GitHub repository.
   - Updating a field on a project can be done from the issue page itself, but the issue first needs to be added to the project before the field is updated.
-This requires an extra step compared to assigning a label or milestone.
+This requires an extra step compared to assigning a label or milestone, making it more prone to be skipped.
   - We'll have to make sure the list of options in the deliverable column is consistent across GitHub projects in order to join issues from different projects correctly in our custom reporting.
   - We'll have to update the current logic in our custom reporting so that issues are joined to their parent deliverable using the value of this column.
+- When creating a new Issue, it's not sufficient to add that Issue to a Milestone; it must also be added to the 30k deliverable for that Milestone for reporting purposes.
+We will need to monitor for Issues that do not have a 30k and triage them regularly.

 > [!NOTE]
 > If the team finds a consistent need to filter the list of issues by deliverable within the repository, we may revisit this decision and choose to use ***both*** a label and a deliverable column to assign an issue to a 30k deliverable.
 We've decided **not** to use both options for the time being to avoid having multiple (potentially conflicting) ways of assigning an issue to a given deliverable.